 8) RV Slide out Stabilizers (Support stands)

-Support stands like these ones go under your slide-out’s rail and help protect the slide from excess movement and minimize sway.
+Slide out support stands like these ones go under your slide-out’s rail and help protect the slide from excess movement and minimize sway.

 They can extend from 19-inches to 47-inches.